 Hereafter, we focus on \emph{parametric inference}, which consists in using data to determine the parameters $\vec{\Theta}$ of a family of models defined by the stochastic differential equation

 where both the drift $A$ and diffusion $B$ functions are known and depend on the state and the parameter vector $\vec{\Theta}$.
-For example, Eq.~\eqref{eq:general_model_theta} defines a family of models --including the previously-discussed ones--- characterized by the parameter vector $\vec{\Theta} = (\mu, k, D, \theta)$.
+For example, Eq.~\eqref{eq:general_model_theta} defines a family of models characterized by the parameter vector $\vec{\Theta} = (\mu, k, D, \theta)$.
 The aim of parametric inference is to determine the values of $\vec{\Theta}$ that make the general model most likely to reproduce the observed time series.